UniMath/agda-unimath/src/real-numbers/negation-real-numbers.lagda.md

-# Signs of real numbers
+# Negation of real numbers

 ```agda
 module real-numbers.negation-real-numbers where